Magikcraft/magik-users-guide/02-PARAMETERS.md

 What do you see?

+You might see something like: `Hello undefined`.

-Your spell can take parameters, and you need to pass one in.
-To do that, go on to [the next step](./03-STEP-THREE).
+Your spell can take parameters, and now you need to pass one in.
+To find out how to do that, go on to [the next step](./03-PARAMETERS-2).